csswizardry/csswizardry.github.com/code-reviews.md

 * make recommendations around naming conventions;
 * review anything else you feel needs particular focus.

-This will leave your team in a good place to begin any tech debt, as well as opening up the codebase to be further extended and developed upon: think longevity.
+This will leave your team in a good place to begin tackling any tech debt, as well as opening up the codebase to be further extended and developed upon.

 <a href="mailto:csswizardry@gmail.com?subject=Code%20Review" class="btn  btn--full">Arrange a Review</a>